MonkWho/pfatt/README.md

   IP (34.22.45.15) so it would be (34.22.45.16).
 3. Navigate to Firewall > NAT > 1:1.
 4. Create a new 1:1 NAT rule with the following values.
-  a.
-Interface: WAN
+  1. Interface: WAN
-  b.
-External Network: your desired usable static IP
+  1. External Network: your desired usable static IP
-  c.
-Internal IP: (Single Host or Network) IP of the LAN host or network that you want to have the static IP.
+  1. Internal IP: (Single Host or Network) IP of the LAN host or network that you want to have the static IP.
-  d.
-Make sure you set the submask accordingly (single devices use /32) a /32 only gives you one address.
+  1. Make sure you set the submask accordingly (single devices use /32) a /32 only gives you one address.

 # Troubleshooting